 Hot Jazz for Cool Kids!

-Families and children of all ages, as well as adults, are invited to the fifth season of popular, family-friendly performances by Indy’s leading jazz musicians during "Hot Jazz for Cool Kids," continuing through March at Central Library in the Clowes Auditorium, 40 E. St. Clair Street.
+Celebrating its sixth season of popular, family-friendly performances by Indy’s leading jazz musicians, the "Hot Jazz for Cool Kids" series continues through March at Central Library in the Clowes Auditorium, 40 E. St. Clair Street.

-The series provides children an introduction to jazz music, in a real concert setting, that is educational and fun for everyone.
+The series is intended to introduce children to jazz music in a concert setting that is fun and educational for everyone.

-"Hot Jazz for Cool Kids" is presented by the Learning Curve at Central Library in partnership with The Indianapolis Jazz Foundation and the Indy Jazz Fest.
+"Hot Jazz for Cool Kids" is presented by the Learning Curve at Central Library in association with the Indianapolis Jazz Foundation and the Indy Jazz Fest.